-Electricity production in Germany has a strong regional focus, and renewable energy production is spread throughout the country.
-There are additional opportunities to benefit from the energy transition in German-speaking Europe.
-So it is the case that wind energy, especially offshore wind energy, is produced in northern Germany and then is send to southern Germany where most industrial production facilities are, located, especially for the automotive industry and the chemical industry.
+Power generation in Germany has a strong regional focus.
+The production of renewable energy is spread all over the country.
+There are many opportunities to benefit from the energy transition in German-speaking Europe.
+For example, wind energy, especially offshore wind energy, is produced in northern Germany.
+The electricity is then transmitted to southern Germany, where most industrial production facilities are located.
+Southern Germany is home to a particularly large number of factories for the automotive and chemical industries.

-In order to transport the electricity from northern Germany to southern Germany, it will be necessary to build new power lines, i.e. those that transmit electricity via high-voltage direct current in order to minimize the losses of power transmission.
-This is not the only problem that currently exists in the power transmission grid business.
+In order to transport electricity from North Germany to South Germany, the transmission system operators have to build new lines.
+The lines are designed to transmit the electricity via high-voltage direct current to minimize the losses during power transmission.
+This is not the only problem currently facing electricity transmission networks.

 Furthermore, bitcoin mining has also been shown to correlate with a sharp increase in electricity demand, with the result that many bitcoins are now mined in central China, where rich coal deposits are relatively cheap to come by, to produce electricity.
 Of course, these options do not exist in north-western Europe and Central Europe, where electricity is transported over long distances to the end user.
 Should it come to this, meaning a global collapse of the financial system, blockchain technology and a state-licensed crypto-currency is a realistic alternative to the conventional currencies.
 So that would lead to a significant increase in energy demand which would also be covered by renewable energy sources.
 This would result in an major expansion of electricity transmission networks.